dargueso/PGWERA5WRF/README.md

 3. Check that all models has a complete set of data ready for PGW processing using [check_completeness_CMIP6_PGW.py](check_completeness_CMIP6_PGW.py)

 4. Create a list of the models to process.
-For example within historical: `ls -d *>list_CMIP6.txt`
+For example within historical and any of the variable folders: `ls -d *>list_CMIP6.txt`

 ## Create monthly annual cycles and CC from CMIP6 models